StreamScore

 In addition to adhering to brand standards, we ensured that the new styles harmonized with existing design system patterns—maintaining continuity across the platform while introducing a more refined and user-friendly aesthetic.
 This effort helped unify the interface and reinforce brand trust across all

 The status bar gives users a clear view of their onboarding progress across four key steps: signing up, sending a first email, setting up authentication, and enabling click-tracking analytics.
-Highlighting authentication within this flow is essential, since properly configuring SPF, DKIM, and DMARC ensures better inbox placement and protects the sender’s domain reputation.
 By visualizing these steps together, the bar helps users track their progress, understand what’s left to complete, and build confidence that their server is fully ready for reliable sending.

 The Server Stats component surfaces critical account metrics — API calls, billing period, and bandwidth usage — each paired with an intuitive gauge.
 This design gives users an immediate sense of their system’s performance and resource consumption, helping them anticipate limits before they impact deliverability or incur extra costs.
 By turning complex usage data into simple visual gauges, the dashboard empowers users to monitor server health at a glance and take proactive action when needed.